Monday, November 23, 2020

 “So you came from this way after all, huh.”
 Nayleen mused.
 She sat down, opposite end of Varhi and to Sairek's right.
 Varhi verified her question with a nod and she continued.
 “Well, turns out there was a cave under the cliff face.
 All the rocks and stuff that had fallen over top of it put a lot of pressure on it.
 With all three of us standing on it together, it was enough weight to cause it collapse.
 We barely made it to safety.
 No way to reach the ropes to get back up.”

 “For the love of— FIGURES...”
 Varhi groaned loudly.
 “This forest seems to be cursed with misery and misfortune.
-I don’t even believe any of that stuff, but this place has made me reconsider the possibilities...”
-He sighed.
-He rolled his head, looking as a bunch of items; or items in sacks and bags anyway, appeared beside Nayleen, thanks to Sairek's handiwork.
+I don’t even believe any of that stuff, but this place has made me reconsider the possibilities...” he sighed and rolled his head, looking as a bunch of items; or items in sacks and bags anyway, appeared beside Nayleen, thanks to Sairek's handiwork.

 “Thanks Sairek.
 Hold tight Varhi, I’m going to cook you up a real tasty meal.”
 Nayleen said with a wink to the wounded boy, then turned her head.
 “Sairek and I can go get some more wood for this fire—”

-Nayleen shrugged uncaringly and moved to stand up.
+Nayleen shrugged uncaringly but nodded in agreement and moved to stand up.
 Both she and Cyial moved to the edge of the clearing, looking to salvage sticks.
 Sairek moved his seated position to shimmy himself closer to Varhi while he waited for his friends to return.
 He thanked Cyial in his head.
 The demon probably knew he had a lot of questions on his mind to ask Varhi.

 “...How bad is this place, really?”
 Sairek asked, speaking low to him so the others didn’t overhear just yet as they were walking away.